vasall/cif/README.md

 - `name` is the name of the image
 - `image_type` is the type of the image.
 See [Image Types](#Image-Types) for more details
 - `image_format` is the format of the image.
 See [Image Formats](#Image-Formats) for more details
+- `width` is the width of the image
+- `height` is the height of the image
 - `mipmap_level` is the mipmap level of the image.
 The original IMage should have level 0
 - `size` is the size of the following image data
 ## Image Types